SeskoDk/DCGAN/README.md

   <img src="pokemon_animation.gif" alt="animated" />
 </p>

-The model will be trained with the following hyperparameters, whic are specified in `config.yaml`:
+The model will be trained with the following hyperparameters, which are specified in `config.yaml`:
 * num_epochs: 1000
 * batch_size: 128
 * image_size: 64